gvjacob/archivist/README.md

 ```

 Generally, the more descriptive the descriptions are, the more accurate Archivist will be when filing tracks. **If a track matches multiple playlists, it will be filed to all of them.**

+Archivist keeps a record of tracks that it has queried so it knows when there are new tracks saved into **Liked Songs**.
+These are the only tracks that are queried against for the next run.

 ## How does Archivist decide?